Formula Maruti

-Formula Maruti is a single-seater, open-wheel class in motorsport made and raced in India.
+Formula Maruti was a single-seater, open-wheel class in motorsport made and raced in India.
 Many of the top teams in Indian motorsports have run in the series, including Team Lakshmi Mills Superspeeds, Team JK, Team MRF, Gabriel Racing, WSRF Racing, McDowell Racing, and Team Valvoline.
 Top Indian drivers have started their career racing in Formula Maruti, most notably Narain Karthikeyan, Parthiva Sureshwaren, Karun Chandhok and other drivers who have had quite a successful outing in this form are Ajay Kini, Mohit Aryan, Goutham Parekh, Devang Shah, Narendhran, Sudarshan Rao, Kartik Shankar.

 Design

 The car was a brainchild of S. Karivardhan who wanted an affordable single seater that can be highly economical to run/own, as well as being a stepping stone to several new drivers.
 It made its debut in 1988 at the Sholavaram races in Chennai.
 Young drivers in India often begin their competitive careers in Formula Maruti, or after a few years in Karting.
 Formula Maruti provides drivers with their first insights of a racecar, their first racecar experience, and this is where they cut their teeth in racecar set-up.